Aditya-138-12/Vyoma-2023/README.md

 # Vyoma Fest - Aerospace Department Website

-Welcome to the official website for **Vyoma Fest**, an event hosted by the **Aerospace Department** of [SJC Institute of Technology].
+Welcome to the official website for **Vyoma Fest**, an event hosted by the **Aerospace Department** of SJC Institute of Technology.
 This website is designed exclusively for **mobile view**, offering a smooth and responsive experience for students and hosts.

 ## Features